psyfarkledon/Minecraft-Auto-Fisher/README.md

 3. type command: "pip --version" without quotes to verify your version of pip.

 If it says "pip is not a recognized command" you likely have to add it to your environment variables path
+4. Turn subtitles on in minecraft

-4. fill inventory slots 1-10 with fishing rods
+5. fill inventory slots 1-10 with fishing rods
-5. run autofisher.py and begin fishing in minecraft
+6. run autofisher.py and begin fishing in minecraft